ros2/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 ### Peer Review Policy [2.iii]

-All pull requests will be peer-reviewed except when no-one is able to provide a review for a PR introduced by a Committer.
-Check [Eclipse Developer Process](https://www.eclipse.org/projects/dev_process/) for additional information,
+All pull requests must pass peer-review except when no-one is able to provide a review for a PR introduced by a Committer.
+Check [Eclipse Developer Process](https://www.eclipse.org/projects/dev_process/) for additional information.

 ### Continuous Integration [2.iv]